thomasthesecond/sp/README.md

 Compiled build files are contained within the `www` directory at the root of the project.

-When making a change to component or page, only the source files should be edited.
+Ideally, files within `src` should be edited and then compiled to `www` with webpack.

 ## Languages used